-- Echinacea (Echinacea spp.) is used to strengthen the immune system.
+- Echinacea (Echinacea spp.).
+Used to strengthen the immune system.
 It may also be applied to the skin as a gel or cream containing 15% juice of the herb to treat inflammatory skin conditions.
-People with autoimmune diseases such as rheumatoid arthritis or lupus, or those who take drugs to suppress their immune systems, should not take echinacea.
+People with autoimmune diseases, such as rheumatoid arthritis or lupus, or those who take drugs to suppress their immune systems, should not take echinacea.
 Some people can be allergice to Echinacea.

-- Pycnogenol (Pinus pinaster), an extract of the bark of a particular type of pine tree, helps promote skin health.
-People with autoimmune diseases such as rheumatoid arthritis or lupus, or those who take drugs to suppress their immune systems, should not take Pycnogenol.
+- Pycnogenol (Pinus pinaster).
+An extract of the bark of a particular type of pine tree, helps promote skin health.
+People with autoimmune diseases, such as rheumatoid arthritis or lupus, or those who take drugs to suppress their immune systems, should not take Pycnogenol.
 High doses of Pycnogenol may increase the risk of bleeding in certain conditions.

 - Thyme (Thymus vulgaris).
-Thyme may have antibacterial and antifungal properties, although there’s no evidence that it helps treat cellulitis specifically.
+Thyme may have antibacterial and antifungal properties, although there is no evidence that it helps treat cellulitis specifically.
 Thyme can increase the risk of bleeding.
-Ask your doctor before taking thyme if you take blood-thinning medications such as warfarin (Coumadin) or aspirin, and never take oil of thyme, which can be toxic.
+Ask your doctor before taking thyme if you take blood-thinning medications, such as warfarin (Coumadin) or aspirin, and never take oil of thyme, which can be toxic.

-Applied to the skin -- use these only with your doctor's guidance:
+Applied to the skin -- use these only under a doctor's supervision:

-- Yarrow (Achillea millefolium) is approved in Great Britain for skin infections and inflammation.
+- Yarrow (Achillea millefolium).
+Approved in Great Britain for skin infections and inflammation.
 It is applied to the skin.

-- Goldenseal root (Hydrastis canadensis), which has anti-inflammatory and antibacterial properties, and slippery elm (Ulmus fulva), an antiseptic, may be made into a paste and placed on the affected area two times per day.
+- Goldenseal root (Hydrastis canadensis).
+Which has anti-inflammatory and antibacterial properties, and slippery elm (Ulmus fulva), an antiseptic, may be made into a paste and placed on the affected area 2 times per day.

-- Calendula flower (Calendula officinalis) is approved in Germany for topical application to leg ulcers, open wounds that can readily become infected.
+- Calendula flower (Calendula officinalis).
+Approved in Germany for topical application to leg ulcers, open wounds that can readily become infected.

-- Tea tree oil (Melaleuca alternifolia) has antibacterial and antifungal properties.
-Some studies suggest tea tree oil may help fight athlete’s foot and keep minor cuts and scrapes from becoming infected.
+- Tea tree oil (Melaleuca alternifolia).
+Has antibacterial and antifungal properties.
+Some studies suggest tea tree oil may help fight athlete's foot and prevent minor cuts and scrapes from becoming infected.

-Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths would recommend the following remedies for the treatment of cellulitis based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and psychological makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may recommend the following remedies for the treatment of cellulitis based on their knowledge and experience.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-- Cantharis -- for restless and anxious individuals.
+- Cantharis.
+For restless and anxious individuals.
 It may be used for children.
-Cahtaris is only available under the direction of a licensed homeopath.
+Cantharis is only available under the direction of a licensed homeopath.

 Seek immediate medical attention if fever and swelling do not subside after 24 hours.

-Acupuncture and other traditional Chinese medicine practices may help with the underlying cause of cellulitis and may strengthen the immune system.
-However, no scientific studies have been done to see if they work specifically for cellulitis.
+Acupuncture and other traditional Chinese medicine practices may help with the underlying cause of cellulitis, and may strengthen the immune system.
+However, no scientific studies have investigated whether they work specifically for cellulitis.
 The practitioner should be very careful when piercing skin that may be infected, because there is a risk of spreading the infection further.
-Talk to your doctor first and use a qualified acupuncturist with experience in treating infectious skin disease.
+Talk to your doctor first and use a qualified acupuncturist with experience treating infectious skin disease.

-Do not use massage if you have an active infection.
-However, massage that promotes lymph drainage, when used with compression and exercise, may help prevent cellulitis.
+DO NOT use massage if you have an active infection.
+Massage that promotes lymph drainage, when used with compression and exercise, may help prevent cellulitis.